There are no entrance charges or fees applicable for the Craft Centre.

 We do have some Group Visit information with suggested days out - if you are looking for ideas please click here

 Our Craft Centre is mainly on ground level.
 We have disabled access to most downstairs areas.
-The craft units are all located off of a narrow corridor and some of them have narrow access and/or small entry steps.
+The craft units are all located off from a narrow corridor and some of them have narrow access and/or small entry steps.
 Generally most areas can be accessed by wheelchair but you may need to seek assistance from the craft unit holder (which they are more than happy to give).

 The restaurant has ramps in and out of it and good flooring for moving about.
 Assistance may be required at the servery counter (please ask the staff).
 The garden has a flat patio outside the conservatory area but is then on a slope around the ponds, therefore it is weather dependent with regard to wheelchair movement.